tobiakinde/221cmpt/labs/lab-3/db.md

 3. Name the database `marist` and leave the owner as `postgres`.
 Click `Save`

 Now that you have a database, you have to connect it to your code.
 We'll be using `Flask` and `SQLAlchemy` to connect our database.

+`Flask` is a micro web framework.
+A web framework enables developers to write web applications without having to worry about low-level things (such as protocols).
+Flask is considered a micro web framework because it doesn't require specific tools and libraries, and doesn't have the features a typical web framework (like django) would have.
+However, flask supports extensions, like SQLAlchemy, that can add some of the features that other web frameworks provide inherently.

+`SQLAlchemy` is a database toolkit for python.
+As an object relational mapper (ORM), SQLAlchemy converts python objects into database objects.
+It also enables developers to insert, manipulate, and delete data in a database by executing SQL from python modules and scripts.

+Flask and SQLAlchemy are both python packages that need to be installed with `pip`.

-First things first, you need a virtual environment to install your dependences (package requirements).
-Create a virtual environment in the `lab-3` directory using the same steps you followed in lab 2.
+First things first, though... you need a virtual environment.
+Create a virtual environment in the `lab-3` directory using the same steps you followed in lab 2:

 Navigate to your lab-3 directory using the `cd` command
 ```bash